loomchild/theo-rails/README.md

 Rendering a partial in ERB requires switching your mental model from HTML to Ruby and using the `render` verb, which makes it difficult to imagine a page as a component hierarchy.

-In Theo, you render a partial by writing a tag with `-partial` suffix.
-For example:
+In Theo, you render a partial by writing a tag with `-partial` suffix, for example:
 ```html
 <button-partial size="large" />`
 ```